DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 Then I discovered CMSs.
 Drupal Magento and then finally WordPress, which I settled on and started to use that, and that’s where I’ve settled and stayed since probably about 2015.
 Something along those lines.
 Very happy with WordPress.
 I will be continuing to use it, but David spotted that there was a shift and a lot of the things that.

 We once would have found very, difficult to implement without complicated knowledge of things like JavaScript have been moved over into the CSS spec, or are going to be moved over into the CSS spec.
 And the options and the possibilities of CSS are gonna be amazing in the future.
-So we’re trying to make that the focus of this podcast just examining what’s coming, what we know thus far.
+So we’re trying to make that the focus of this chat just examining what’s coming, what we know thus far.

 I have to say that my knowledge is pretty poor.
 I. I have let myself become very de-skilled because of platforms like WordPress and the amazing page builders that they provide.
 So I have let my knowledge stagnate and I’m probably stuck in 2018 or something like that.
 Things have moved on and I felt that I needed to upskill, and luckily David’s here with his Cape superhero David,